imhicihu/Bibliographical-hybrid-mobile-app/README.md

 # Rationale #

-Workflow / Seminal Project: A kind of hybrid app involving different languages and tools: Xcode, Javascript, Jquery, Html5, CSS3 and many more.
+Workflow / Seminal Project: A kind of hybrid app involving different languages and tools: Xcode, Swift, a browser, Javascript, React Native, Html5, CSS3, device emulators and many more.
 The initial goal: *it* must run on IOS & Android devices.

 ### What is this repository for? ###